-Each episode, the contestant with the lowest scores will be “peeled off,” or eliminated, leaving the remaining chefs to progress in the competition.
+Each episode, the chef with the lowest scores will be “peeled off,” or eliminated, leaving the remaining contestants to progress in the competition.
 The final winner will be awarded a large cash prize to be donated to a charity of their choosing.

 The Peeled squad

 A team of well-renowned vegan professionals have been confirmed as judges, including chefs Chris Tucker, who appeared on season four of The Great American Baking Show, and Josie Clemens, who was a contestant in season 20 of Hell’s Kitchen.